-You can tell that the dark details are not uniform in color, size, depth, whatever.
+You can tell that the dark details are not uniform in color, size, depth, or whatever.
 You don't want it to be plus you're talking an impossible job as far as my work goes.
 Perfectly imperfect is always the best look.
 Have you ever mixed your own paint colors for furniture, walls, or anything?

-Leave a note if you have time and then take the Furniture Fixer Upper Tour!
+Leave a note if you have time, and then take the Furniture Fixer Upper Tour!
 Just click the text links below the "before makeovers" photo collage below....